Reporting a Provider Discrepancy

 Reports alleging subjective overstatement — such as a business describing itself as a leader in a field — do not meet the discrepancy threshold unless a specific factual anchor (e.g., an award claim, a certification badge, a stated metric) can be independently falsified.

-Competing claims between parties — for example, two entities disputing which has rights to a listed name — are not resolved through the discrepancy process.
-Those situations are referred to the directory listing submission process for formal adjudication under the eligibility and identity verification framework.
+Competing claims between parties — for example, two entities disputing which has rights to a verified name — are not resolved through the discrepancy process.
+Those situations are referred to the provider network provider submission process for formal adjudication under the eligibility and identity verification framework.

-Entities that believe their own listing contains errors introduced through a data update process may reference the Authority Industries provider profiles explained documentation to understand what fields are auto-populated from third-party sources versus manually maintained.
+Entities that believe their own provider contains errors introduced through a data update process may reference the Professional Services Authority provider profiles explained documentation to understand what fields are auto-populated from third-party sources versus manually maintained.

 References